vholer/nitenichiryu/index.md

 **Website:** [http://www.hotelsladovna.cz/en/accommodation/pension](http://www.hotelsladovna.cz/en/accommodation/pension)

 There are few rooms booked in the pension.
 If you want to use this reservation, please contact the hotel with note: "International seminar - Petr Novotny".
-Soke will be at the same place, but in the Hotel Sladovna.
+Soke will be at the same place, but in Hotel Sladovna.

 ### [Hotel Lysice](http://hotellysice.cz/en/portfolio-item/standard-without-tv/)